Home » Dessert Recipes » Easy Apple Pie Filling

 Why You’ll Love This Recipe

-It’s honestly the best apple pie filling you’ll ever make.
+This is honestly the best apple pie filling you’ll ever make, and why it’s the most popular recipe on my blog..
 On top of that, it’s easy to prepare and stores well!
-Even if you aren’t planning on making a pie anytime soon, I encourage you to try it.
+Even if you aren’t planning on making a pie anytime soon, I provide plenty of suggestions on how to use it within this post.

-To me, this is the best apple pie filling and I’m sure you’ll also like this recipe because:
+This might be the best apple pie filling, and I’m sure you’ll also like this recipe because:

 • It just requires a few ingredients

-• It’s quite easy to make and ready in less than 20 minutes
+• It’s quite easy to make and is ready in less than 20 minutes

 • So yummy!
 Flavorful apple slices with a touch of spicy warmth